drozdziak1/drozdziak1.github.io/_drafts/2017-06-02-kernel-safari-3.2.md

 experience for me, and it wouldn't ever happen if not for the competition.
 From now on I'll be posting under the label of **Kernel Safari**.

-Let's see what the
-`Security Fest` 2017 CTF's `2bright` challenge was about, but first...
+Let's see what the `Security Fest` 2017 CTF's `2bright` challenge was about, but first...

 # What's a CTF?
-Capture The Flag (or CTFs for short) are sets of computer security challenges in which teams of participants have to obtain passwords (flags) hidden in various digital shapes and forms - be it insecure websites which you have to hack, ordinary files with hidden content, encrypted media or executables.
+"Capture The Flag"s (or CTFs for short) are sets of computer security challenges in which teams of participants have to obtain passwords (flags) hidden in various digital shapes and forms - be it insecure websites which you have to hack, ordinary files with hidden content, encrypted media or executables.
 They aim to